NicholasWMRitchie/Procrastinate.jl/README.md

 Strategic laziness.

-Procrastinate.jl does one simple thing.
+The `Deferred` datatype in Procrastinate.jl does one simple thing.
 It waits until the last possible moment to compute an object.
-It is useful for expensive to compute items in a `struct` that may or may not be required.
+It is useful for expensive to compute items in a `struct` that may or may not ever be required.
 It takes a return type and *zero-argument* closure.

-# Example
+### Minimal Example
 ```julia-repl
 julia> using Procrastinate
 julia> d = Deferred() do